Kaiãwhina - Work Exchange

 What an opportunity to be the heart of Dance Camp!

-Wwoofers ("Willing Workers On Organic Farms") are an important part of the team for Dance Camp Aotearoa.
-Each year we offer around 14 wwoofing positions.
-Wwoofers work up to 3 hours a day during Camp, in return getting half off their camp fee.
-This allows a balance between working and being able to join into Dance Camp.
-Some of our wwoofers return year after year.
-Wwoofers who are attracted to be part of Camp are often a hard working group from Aotearoa and different countries and cultures.
-They usually create a close knit community working together and sharing Camp.
-The Wwoofing team has a meeting with the Co-ordinator each morning for sharing, support and dealing with any challenges which may have emerged.
+Kaiãwhina means "assistant", and as such you are an important part of the team for Dance Camp Aotearoa.
+Each year we offer around 14 positions.
+Kaiãwhina work up to 3 hours a day during Camp, in return getting half off their camp fee.
+This allows a balance between work and joining in with Dance Camp activities.
+Some of our Kaiãwhina return year after year.
+Kaiãwhina who are attracted to be part of Camp are often a hard working group from Aotearoa and different countries and cultures.
+They usually create a close knit community, working together and sharing Camp.
+The Kaiãwhina team has a daily meeting with the Co-ordinator each morning for sharing, support and dealing with any challenges which may have emerged.

 - To arrive at Dance Camp between 2 – 5pm on Thursday, the day before Camp starts, unless you are helping to put up the marquee in which case you need to come Thursday morning (10am).
 Some volunteers will be asked to help prepare a simple meal for the Thursday evening meal.
 We will gather as team creating heart community together on Thursday evening.